exasol/bucketfs-python/doc/user_guide/user_guide.rst

 Bucketfs
 --------
-Depending on the database configuration, the bucketfs setup can range from striaght forward to fairly complex.
+Depending on the database configuration, the bucketfs setup can range from straight forward to fairly complex.
 The overview bellow should give you a rough idea about the bucketfs system in general.
 For more details on bucketfs, plase have a look in the `bucketfs section`_ of the `database documentation`_.